Alexmhack/postgresql_local/README.md

 table for it so here we don't wanna put our passengers in the flights table so we are creating another table with passengers having unique id, name and a flight in which they will travel so for that we are referencing our flights table id using keyword REFERENCES.

+Now if we want to know where is the person with name = 'Pranav' is going then I can run a query for getting the flight_id for the name = 'Pranav' and then search for that flight_id in the flights table.

+# Joining tables
+We can join seperate tables on the basis of foreign key by using the keyword JOIN.